xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-19-different-languages.md

 The following assumes that you are familiar with the basic C concepts described above.

+##### How to avoid name mangling issues

-lt's have a look at the first 'foreign' C function:
+Let's have a look at the first part of the C library interface definition:

 ```c showLineNumbers
 #ifdef _WIN32